Welcome, Parents and Family, to Greek life at Wright State University!

 Admittedly, fraternities and sororities have moved away from their roots of purely academic organizations such as literary societies.
 However, the transition to social groups does not necessarily mean that academics were thrown out the window.
-In fact, the opposite is true at Wright State.
+In fact, the opposite is true at Wright State - the all Greek GPA has been above the All University average for over 11 years and counting!
 Undergraduates are attending the university to pursue an education, not membership in a Greek chapter.

 This knowledge ensures an “academics first” attitude within the chapters.
 Academic performance is encouraged by both all-Greek programming and individual chapter policies.
 In general, each chapter has scholarship and new member education chairpersons who are responsible for maintaining academic success within the chapters.
 Study hours, academic accountability partners, and scholarship are a few examples of academic programming at the chapter level.

 Greek chapters are irresponsible because they do not answer to a higher authority

 There is a common misperception that because Greek chapters are social organizations maintained by the undergraduates who are members of them, there is a complete lack of authority and control.
 Truth be told, an elaborate hierarchy of power is in place to ensure the success and safety of undergraduate members.